Why Self-Compassion Trumps Self-EsteemBy Kristin Neff | May 27, 2011 | 49 comments

 Participants’ self-compassion levels, but not their self-esteem levels, predicted how much anxiety they felt.
 In other words, self-compassionate students reported feeling less self-conscious and nervous than those who lacked self-compassion, presumably because they felt okay admitting and talking about their weak points.

 Students with high self-esteem, by contrast, were no less anxious than those with low self-esteem, having been thrown off balance by the challenge of discussing their failings.
-And interestingly, self-compassionate people used fewer first-person singular pronouns such as “I” when writing about their weaknesses, instead using more third-person plural pronouns such as “we.”
+And interestingly, self-compassionate people used fewer first-person singular pronouns such as “I” when writing about their weaknesses, instead using more first-person plural pronouns such as “we.”
 They also made references to friends, family, and other humans more often.
 This suggests that the sense of interconnectedness inherent to self-compassion plays an important role in its ability to buffer against anxiety.

 Another study required people to imagine being in potentially embarrassing situations: being on a sports team and blowing a big game, for instance, or performing in a play and forgetting one’s lines.
 How would participants feel if something like this happened to them?